-The applicant requested a density increment using this factor, with this CDP.
+The applicant requests a density increment using this factor, with this CDP.
 The maximum amount that can be requested is a 25 percent increase in dwelling units.
-The applicant will provide 26 acres of permanent open space.
+The applicant proposes to provide 26 acres of permanent open space.
 This open space qualifies the applicant for an increment factor of up to 25 percent in dwelling units.
 Thus, a total of 184 additional dwelling units can be achieved by utilizing this density increment factor.

-The applicant provided an exhibit showing the location and area of the open space used for this density increment.
-The Planning Board supports this density increment factor as requested, with an increase of 25 percent in dwelling units.
+The applicant provided an exhibit showing the proposed location and area of the open space used for this density increment.
+Staff support this density increment factor as requested, with an increase of 25 percent in dwelling units.